makhaller/MulensModel_Crash_Course/README.md

 ## Example data

 The real-data notebook uses observational files distributed with the MulensModel source release.
-A setup cell downloads the data directory that matches the installed MulensModel version and stores it locally beside thenotebook.
+A setup cell downloads the data directory that matches the installed MulensModel version and stores it locally beside the notebook.

-The downloaded data directory is intentionally not included in thisrepository.
+The downloaded data directory is intentionally not included in this repository!

 ## Real-data examples and sources